Albert Lea, Minnesota: History

-The city is named after Albert Miller Lea, a topographer with the United States Dragoons, who surveyed southern Minnesota and northern Iowa in 1835, including the current site of Albert Lea.
+The city is named after Albert Lea Lake, which was named after Albert Miller Lea, a topographer with the United States Dragoons, who surveyed southern Minnesota and northern Iowa in 1835, including the current site of Albert Lea.
 Captain Nathan Boone, a son of Daniel Boone, was the scout for Lea's unit.

 The city received national attention in 1959 after Local 6 of the United Packinghouse Workers of America went on strike against Wilson & Co., one of the Big Four meatpacking plants at the time, over issues involving mandatory overtime requirements.
 When Wilson & Co. attempted to operate the plant with replacement workers, violence erupted and split the town.
 During the 109-day strike, Governor Orville Freeman acted to quell the violence by closing the plant, calling in the Minnesota National Guard, and declaring martial law on December 11.
 A federal district court in Minneapolis ruled against Freeman on December 23, and the plant turned back to Wilson & Co. just days later.

 Geography

 According to the United States Census Bureau, the city has an area of 14.42 sqmi, of which 12.59 sqmi is land and 1.83 sqmi is water.
 Myre-Big Island State Park is nearby.
 There are three main lakes in Albert Lea: Fountain Lake, Pickerel Lake and Albert Lea Lake.

-Known as "The Land Between the Lakes," Albert Lea has three main lakes: Fountain Lake, Albert Lea Lake, and Pickerel Lake.
-Fish typically found in these lakes include bullhead, carp, northern pike, bass, walleye, catfish, yellow perch, and various panfish.
-The lakes offer boating, fishing, canoeing, and boat tours.